tas45087/MIST-4610-Group-Project-2---Group-6/README.md

 ## Data Manipulations

+**Question 1:**
-###Question 1:How do seasonal changes affect flight reliability in the U.S., based on the difference between scheduled departures, actual departures, cancellations, and extra flights?
+How do seasonal changes affect flight reliability in the U.S., based on the difference between scheduled departures, actual departures, cancellations, and extra flights?
 To answer this question, we joined the US Department of Transportation Time Series table to the Airport Index Table to associate each flight record with a specific location.
 We also filtered the data to include only data involving the U.S, using COUNTRY_GEO_ID = ‘country/USA.’
 To organise the data and make it easier to read, we used the DATE column and a GROUP BY to group records by season (Winter, Spring, Summer, Fall)  based on the month.
 We also used conditional aggregations (CASE WHEN) to calculate the scheduled and actual number of flights.
 We then used more case statements to figure out cancellations and extra flights by comparing the totals for scheduled vs performed departures.
 If there were more scheduled flights than performed flights, we calculated the difference as cancellations and vice versa with extra flights.

+**Question 2: **
-###Question 2: Which airports exceed the average number of departing flights and serve as primary travel hubs in the U.S.?
+Which airports exceed the average number of departing flights and serve as primary travel hubs in the U.S.?
 For this question, we used a CASE statement that assigns each airport to a region based on its STATE_GEO_ID.
 We then joined the Time Series table with the Airport Index table using AIRPORT_ORIGIN_ID = AIRPORT_ID to match each flight record with its airport name and location.
 We filtered it using VARIABLE = ‘DEPARTURES PERFORMED’ to include only the completed departed flights.
 To calculate total departures, we used SUM(usdot_ts.VALUE to, and implemented GROUP BY (region, AIRPORT_NAME) to group the data at the airport level within each region.
 We also used a HAVING clause to compare each airport’s total flights to the average total departures across all airports.
 This is calculated through a subquery summing all departures per airport and then averaging those totals (AVG()).
 Only airports with total_flights greater than the calculated average are recorded, which filters out lower-traffic airports.
 We sorted the resulting airports with ORDER BY total_flights DESC, region and LIMIT 10;.
 This gives us the 10 busiest airports that operate above the overall average along with the region they belong to.